charleslf2/visionner/README.md

 + Import a dataset for supervised learning tasks
 + Normalize the dataset
 + Split the trainset and the testset
++ Save your dataset
++ Open your dataset

 ### Getting Started
 The package can be found on pypi hence you can install it using pip